Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Basic Properties of the Knudsen Type Semigroup

 The following remarks explain in which sense the setup of \cite{CPW98}, Theorem 2.1 and its proof, is compatible with our framework. \br{3} Recall the hypotheses on $\partial\Omega$ from the beginning of Section \ref{sec:2}.
 In particular, recall the notion of

-Theorem 2.1 of \cite{CPW98} is formulated for a domain $\Omega$ with ``sufficiently smooth" boundary.
+Theorem 2.1 of \cite{CPW98} is formulated for a domain $\Omega$ with ``sufficiently smooth" boundary, which means that it satisfies Assumption A of its proof.
 The proof is simplified to the case of a convex physical space $\Omega$.

 Rewriting this proof under our hypotheses on the boundary $\partial \Omega$, we have to replace the boundary $\partial\Omega$ there, with $\partial^{(1)}\Omega$.
 In addition we have to adjust the assumptions A and B within the proof of Theorem 2.1 of \cite{CPW98} to our specific situation.
 However everything from (A.11) in \cite{CPW98} on, can be taken over with just minor changes, see Remark \ref{4} below.
-In other words, we have to verify (A.3) in \cite{CPW98} for a not necessarily convex $\Omega$ satisfying the conditions of Section 2.
-Expressed in terms of the present paper, (A.3) in \cite{CPW98} says the following.